cs01/gdbgui/readme.md

 BABEL_ENV=development ./node_modules/.bin/webpack --mode development --watch --config webpack.config.js

 # todo mvp
-1. hovervar is busted after bootstrap 4 update
-1. weird visual artifact in threads, why is that?
+1. weird visual artifact in threads when args are present in frames

 # todo nicities
 1. do tooltips the bootstrap way
-1. side panel scrolls annoyingly during use (it's the memory or registers tables. refactor to use react and state.)
+1. side panel scrolls annoyingly during use
+  (it's the memory or registers tables. refactor to use react and state.)
 1. hovervar action that adds expression automatically
-1. theme hovervar as code
 1. new setting for memory width in bytes (8, but could be nicer as 16)
 1. new settings to remember memory distance from selected address
 1. make load binary understand file:/// scheme uris